 There are certain procedures that a lender must follow before they can start a home foreclosure in Montreal, Quebec.
 The first step in the foreclosure process is that a lender must apply to a court for an order.
-If there’s a Supreme Court Registry in your local town or city, the lender is usually required to start the foreclosure proceedings there, unless you agree to file the papers at a different location.
+If there’s a Supreme Court Registry in your local town or city, the lender is usually required to start the foreclosure proceedings there.
+It is also possible to file at another court location if you agree to it.

-Once the court has the filed order a “petition for foreclosure” will be sent to you this is a copy of the lender’s foreclosure application to the court.
+Once the court has the filed order a “petition for foreclosure” a copy will be sent to you.
+This is a copy of the lender’s foreclosure application to the court.
 The lender can also ask the court to sue you for any amount money that you may still owe on the mortgage.

-As the home owner in Montreal, Quebec you have the right to request an Appearance form from the court registry.
-The Appearance form must be completed and filed at the court address shown on the petition.
-The Appearance form requires the lender or any other person to notify you of any further steps or filings that relate to your property.
-If you don’t file the Appearance form, the lender can proceed without informing of the legal proceedings or the status of the foreclosure.
-Once the Appearance form is filed, you will get a document called a “Notice of Hearing”, which tells you when the lender will ask the judge for an order to start the foreclosure process.
+As the home owner in Montreal, Quebec you have the right to request an Appearance Form from the court registry.
+The Appearance Form must be completed and filed at the court address shown on the petition.
+The Appearance Form requires the lender or any other person to notify you of any further steps or filings that relate to your property.
+If you don’t file the Appearance Form, the lender can proceed without informing you of the legal proceedings or the status of the foreclosure.
+Once the Appearance Form is filed, you will get a document called a “Notice of Hearing”.
+This notice tells you when the lender will ask the judge for an order to start the foreclosure process.